vizv/scripts/docs/advtools.rst

 This should fix pets not joining you during fast travel, potential duplication issues, and gifted pets still being part of your party despite being given away.

+For companions, this script fixes their pets not being added to your adventurer party, preventing their pets from getting lost in fast-travel and being forced to follow you as a separate army.

+If run after you gift a pet to a unit outside of your party, this script prevents those pets from being lost in the site and ignoring their pet owner's associated home building.
+It also removes the link the pet erroneously retains to your companion data.

 Overlays
 --------